woodstone121/DeepCore/_posts/2017-04-11-Measuring_Performance_part1.md

 #### Hitting the target
 ![alt text][offset_predictions]

 Which of these images is a good detection?
 We don't want to be too picky about the exact location of objects, since its not really important in most applications, but we have to draw the line somewhere.
 A simple way to deal with this is to set a threshold on the proportion of the object area covered by the prediction.
+We can set a minimum of 0.4 to make sure we got most of the object in the image.

 #### Box Size
 ![alt text][sized_predictions]